David Williams (footballer, born 1955)

-David Michael Williams (born 11 March 1955) is a former Welsh international footballer who played as a midfielder.
+David Michael Williams (born 11 March 1955) is a Welsh former professional footballer who played as a midfielder, spending most of his career with Bristol Rovers.
+At international level, he made five appearances for the Wales national team.

 Playing career

 Bristol Rovers

 Williams started off in amateur football with Clifton Athletic before joining Bristol Rovers in 1975.
 Unusually, he began with the League club as an amateur, combining playing League football with studying on a teacher training course, and later with teaching at Mostyn High School in Cardiff.
 After already making 113 League appearances, he finally turned fully professional in 1978.

 In May 1983, he was promoted to the position of player-manager after Bobby Gould left.
 He won 51 of his 108 games in the post, and won the Gloucestershire Cup twice.

 Norwich City

-He was still player-manager of Rovers when Norwich City manager Ken Brown took him to Carrow Road before the start of the 1985–86 season.
+Williams was still player-manager of Rovers when Norwich City manager Ken Brown took him to Carrow Road before the start of the 1985–86 season.
 Williams won a second division championship medal in his first season with the Canaries and went on to serve the club as player-coach, assistant manager and, for one game, caretaker manager before he left in 1992.